-Here is an in-depth analysis of the various forms of meat—fresh, dehydrated, and meals—detailing their impact on the scoring system and offering specific brand examples to illustrate key points.
+Below is a detailed examination of these different meat forms: fresh, dehydrated, and meals – highlighting their impact on the scoring system and providing specific brand examples to demonstrate key insights.

 Fresh Meat Ingredients #